ArduPilot/ardupilot_wiki/common/source/docs/common-3dr-radio-advanced-configuration-and-technical-information.rst

 ====================================

-The ``SERIAL_SPEED`` and ``AIR_SPEED`` parameters are in the same form that APM uses for the ``SERIAL3_SPEED`` EEPROM parameter.
-It is the rate in kbps, truncated to an integer.
+The ``SERIAL_SPEED`` and ``AIR_SPEED`` parameters are in the same form that ArduPilot uses for the ``SERIAL3_SPEED`` parameter.
+If the number is greater than 2000, it is the baud rate.
+Otherwise, it is the rate in kbps, truncated to an integer.
 So '9' means 9600 baud, '38' means 38400, '115' means 115200 etc.

 Choosing the air data rate